gpatelos/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-## Loading and preprocessing the data
+## Here we will load and pre-process the data

 ```r